Why Living in Dorm Makes a Difference

 I had a pretty great group of Christian friends back home.
 I had been adopted by the entire class at the Christian high school in my hometown, and spent a lot of time with them and the kids I went to youth group with.
 We cared about each other, and took care of each other pretty well.

 But living in dorms completely opened my mind to what true community looked like.

-Sure, my friends back home went through things, and sure, they encouraged me in things, but there was nothing quite like living right beside these people, who are learning the same things you are and attempting to apply it at the same time that you are.
+Sure, my friends back home went through things, and sure, they encouraged me in things, but there was nothing quite like living right beside these people who are learning the same things you are and attempting to apply them at the same time that you are.
 Living in dorms is an incredibly unique situation.